blaqcat/devpost_valorent_agent/README.md

 Users can clear the chat history if needed.

+# List of Questions that can be asked

+Based on the provided data, here's a list of questions that can be asked from the agent:

+What is the full name of the team with the acronym LH?

+Which team has the slug "lone-way-esports"?

+What is the acronym for the team "MIR Gaming"?

+Can you tell me the name of the team with the ID "112439825505751243"?

+Which team has "pixel" as its slug?

+What is the full name of the team with the acronym UR?

+How many teams have "GC" in their name?

+What is the acronym for the team "Cherish Girls"?

+Which team has "SPEAR GAMING FEMALE" as its full name?

+What is the slug for the team with the acronym SGA?

+How many unique teams are listed in this data?

+Are there any teams that have multiple entries with different acronyms?

+Which teams don't have a dark logo URL?

+What is the home league ID for most of the teams?

+Is there a team with a different home league ID from the others?

+What is the full name of the team with the acronym OGX?

+How many teams have "Gaming" in their name?

+Which team has the longest full name?

+Are there any teams with identical IDs but different acronyms?

+What is the most common word in team names (excluding common words like "the", "and", etc.)?

 # Valorant Game Assistant Infrastructure

 This folder contains Terraform configurations to set up the infrastructure for the Valorant Game Assistant application on AWS.